USD ($)

 Troubleshooting Routing Table Issues

-Troubleshooting routing table issues is essential for maintaining network reliability and performance.
-Common problems include misconfigurations, stale entries, and routing loops that can disrupt communication.
+Troubleshooting routing table issues is crucial for network reliability and performance.
+Common problems include misconfigurations, stale entries, and routing loops, which can lead to suboptimal routing and increased latency.

 Routing tables are vital for network operation, but their security is essential to prevent unauthorized access and data breaches.
 Common threats include routing attacks like route spoofing, man-in-the-middle attacks, and route hijacking, which can redirect traffic or steal data.